 JUNE 24 - 26, 2021 / WORLDWIDE

-Attachment theory is regarded as a foundational theoretical framework that underpins various aspects of the Schema Therapy Model.
-These aspects include (but are not limited to): core emotional needs, the role of early life experiences with caregivers in shaping schemas, and coping responses.
+Attachment theory is regarded as a foundational theoretical framework that underpins various aspects of the schema therapy model.
+These aspects include (but are not limited to) core emotional needs, the role of early life experiences with caregivers in shaping schemas, and coping responses.
 In this discussion, we draw on models of attachment system dynamics, measures for assessing attachment, and research in the field of adult attachment and early maladaptive schemas to discuss how attachment patterns are likely to align with various schema domains.
 We also draw on the findings from our recent quantitative review and case studies to further illustrate the likely associations between attachment patterns and schemas.
-The session will provide insights regarding case conceptualisation and assessment, especially when working with clients who experience chronic relationship issues.
+The session will provide insights regarding case conceptualization and assessment, especially when working with clients who experience chronic relationship issues.

 About the Presenters

 Dr Younan is the director and founder of the Schema Therapy Institute Australia.
 Dr Younan works both in Individual and Group Schema Therapy and was the Director of The Schema Therapy Department at The Victoria Clinic, a private psychiatric hospital in Melbourne, Australia.
 In collaborating with the founders of Group Schema Therapy, Professor Joan Farrell & Ms Ida Shaw, Dr Younan developed an intensive 4-week inpatient program in Group Schema Therapy for Complex Trauma and subsequent outpatient program.